Are you a computer-whiz that wants to try something different? How about a Hackintosh computer?

 - Choose and install a power supply

-You might also need some form of a DVD player or USB flash drive to install Mac OS.
+You might also need some form of DVD player (tak a look at our best external DVD drive list) or USB flash drive to install Mac OS.
 The unit will need a monitor, keyboard, mouse and any other components that you want.

 And you’ll need to make sure everything is compatible.
 You can save a lot of money by customizing your own Hackintosh, but it is a lengthy process that is 100% possible if you’re willing to watch a few videos and take your time.